jaroslav-kubicek/blog/blog/2020-09-14-cypress-gitlab.md

   parallel: 3
 ```

-With `parallel: 3` Gitlab CI will schedule three parallel jobs that will execute the same script.
-That would normally lead to executing tests three times, but thanks to `--record` flag, Cypress will send all spec files to Dashboard service first and Dashboard redistributes tests back to Gitlab runners based on previous runs.
+With `parallel: 3` GitLab CI will schedule three parallel jobs that will execute the same script.
+That would normally lead to executing tests three times, but thanks to `--record` flag, Cypress will send all spec files to Dashboard service first and Dashboard redistributes tests back to GitLab runners based on previous runs.

-Don’t forget that you have to set `CYPRESS_RECORD_KEY` environment variable to be able to use Dashboard with `--record` flag:
+Don’t forget that you have to set `CYPRESS_RECORD_KEY` environment variable in GitLab to be able to use Dashboard with `--record` flag:

 ![Setting CI variables in Gitlab](/blog/cypress-gitlab/ci-variables.png)